Screening for Choice Sets: Model

-The principal does not observe the agent's private type $\type$ and holds a prior belief $\dist$.
-With a slight abuse of notation, we denote the support of $\dist$ as $\techs$.
+The principal does not observe the agent's private type $\type$ and holds a prior belief~$\dist$ with support $\types_{\dist}$.
 Due to the tractability challenge of high-dimensional screening problems, we primarily focus on the environment where the agent can be ranked by his capability: the more capable agent has a larger set of available technologies. \begin{assumption}[Nested Technology Sets] The set of available technologies is nested.
-That is, for any $\type,\type'\in \techs$, either $\type\subseteq \type'$ or $\type'\subseteq \type$. \end{assumption} As we will discuss through examples and analysis, this assumption is reasonable in many applications and creates tractability in high-dimensional screening problems while maintaining some degree of flexibility to capture the complex nature of choice sets.
+That is, for any $\type,\type'\in \types_{\dist}$, either $\type\subseteq \type'$ or $\type'\subseteq \type$. \end{assumption} As we will discuss through examples and analysis, this assumption is reasonable in many applications and creates tractability in high-dimensional screening problems while maintaining some degree of flexibility to capture the complex nature of choice sets.

 \paragraph{Reports and Mechanisms}